google/comprehensive-rust/src/async/pitfalls/async-traits.md

 <details>

+* `async_trait` is easy to use, but note that it's using heap allocations to achieve this, which has performance implications.

 * Try creating a new sleeper struct that will sleep for a random amount of time and adding it to the Vec.

-* Try making the `sleep` call mutable.
+* Try making the `sleep` call take `&mut self`.
-* Try adding an associated type for the return value that would return how much time was actually slept.

 </details>